FoNE: Precise Single-Token Number Embeddings via Fourier Features: Empirical Evaluation

-We evaluate the performance of our proposed \textit{Fourier Number Embedding (FoNE)} method on arithmetic tasks designed to benchmark different number embedding methods.
+We evaluate the performance of our proposed \textit{FoNE} method on arithmetic tasks designed to benchmark different number embedding methods.
 The dataset includes tasks such as 6-digit integer addition, 6-digit decimal addition (with 3 digits after the decimal), 5-digit integer subtraction, 3-digit integer multiplication, and 4-digit integer multiplication.
-These tasks are curated to measure model capabilities in accurate numeric computation.
-All experiments were conducted using an NVIDIA A6000.
+These tasks are curated to measure model capabilities in accurate numeric computation, while remaining within ranges where baseline embedding methods are still competitive—since their performance degrades rapidly for larger numbers.
+To further probe the scalability of our approach, we additionally evaluate FoNE on 60-digit addition in Section \ref{sec:application}, which highlights its ability to handle much larger operands where other embeddings fail.

 \paragraph{Dataset.} Each example in the dataset is formatted as \texttt{[operand a][operator][operand b]=}, where the operands \texttt{a} and \texttt{b} are sampled based on the operation type.
 For addition and multiplication, we ensure \(a \leq b\) to avoid duplication (e.g., \(a + b\) and \(b + a\) are treated as identical and included only once).
 For subtraction, we enforce \(a \geq b\) to ensure non-negative results.
 For an \(x\)-digit operands dataset, each operand can have up to \(x\) digits.
 The dataset is divided into training, validation, and test subsets as shown in Table \ref{tab:dataset_sizes} in Appendix \ref{app:exp}.